w3c/webrtc-pc/merge-guide.md

 ## Changes not subject to incubation

 Changes that are pure bug fixes, editorial changes, or patch significant security holes in WebRTC, can be merged directly to webrtc-pc at any time.
+Such issues should be filed directly on the webrtc-pc repo.